 - Make sure their email address is still valid.

 - Discover their needs

-The goal of this email is to reopen the relationship.
-Getting the inactive member to re-engage with the community manager is the first step to learning what they need and figuring out how the community can help them.
+The goal of this email is to reopen the relationship with the inactive community members.
+Getting a former member to re-engage with the community manager is the first step to learning what they need and figuring out how the community can help them.
 Ask a question like, “What are your current challenges?”
 When they reply with their top-of-mind challenges, you can point them in the right direction.